Skip to content

 Enable DNS Resolution for Incoming Connections

-Enable DNS name resolution for all incoming and outgoing network connections, allowing access control by hostname and improved logging.
+Enable DNS name resolution for all incoming and outgoing connections, which can be useful for environments where hostnames are preferred over IP addresses for access control or logging.

-2. Set the dns-resolve-enabled attribute to true on the sys$net swiftlet.
+1. Set the dns-resolve-enabled attribute to true on the sys$net swiftlet in your routerconfig.xml.

 <swiftlet name="sys$net" dns-resolve-enabled="true"/>

-Limit the size of incoming network messages to prevent resource exhaustion or denial-of-service attacks.
+Restrict the maximum allowed size for incoming messages (network chunks) to prevent resource exhaustion or denial-of-service attacks.

-2. Set the max-chunk-size attribute (in bytes) to the desired maximum on the sys$net swiftlet.
+1. Set the max-chunk-size attribute (in bytes) on the sys$net swiftlet.

-Change how frequently the Swiftlet collects and reports connection throughput statistics.
+Adjust how frequently the Swiftlet collects and updates throughput statistics for active connections.

-2. Set the collect-interval attribute (in milliseconds) to the desired value on the sys$net swiftlet.
+1. Set the collect-interval attribute (in milliseconds) on the sys$net swiftlet.

 Configuration Reference